-- 1 Turn on or restart your computer. - 2 Press F12 at the Dell logo to access the BIOS setup program.

-In NOTE: If you wait too long and the operating system logo appears, continue to wait until you see the Windows desktop, then restart your computer and try again.

-- 3 Select Diagnostics and press Enter. - 4 Follow the instructions on the screen to complete the test.
+- 1 Turn on or restart your computer. - 2 Press F12 at the Dell logo to access the BIOS setup program. - NOTE: If you wait too long and the operating system logo appears, continue to wait until you see the Windows desktop, then restart your computer and try again. - 3 Select Diagnostics and press Enter. - 4 Follow the on-screen instructions to complete the test.